Christchurch Population 2020

 Christchurch is a city that is located in New Zealand.
 It is located in the South Island and is the largest city in this region in terms of population.
 In addition to being the most populous city in South Island, it is also the third most populous in the entire country.
 According to the most recent population estimates taken in 2017, the city’s metro area has a population of 396,700 while the city itself has a population of 381,500.

 The city also is home to most of the South Island’s Pacific Islanders.
-About 62% of these people residen in Christchurch.
-Over 83% of the residents come from European nations, far outnumbering the nation average of 74%.
+About 62% of these people residing in Christchurch.
+Over 83% of the residents come from European nations, far outnumbering the national average of 74%.

-Archaeological evidence shows that the area was first inhabited back in 1250, but the city was settled by Europeans in the 1840s.
-Following its establishment, a road was constructed beginning in the 1840s, and a railway line from Ferrymead was constructed in 1863.
+Archaeological evidence shows that the area was first inhabited back in 1250, but Europeans settled the city in the 1840s.
+Following its establishment, a road was constructed beginning in the 1840s, and a railway line from Ferrymead was built in 1863.
 A railway tunnel to Lyttelton opened four years later.